BartyzalRadek/lets-talk-ml/README.md

 I started it with my friend Václav Ostrožlík in the summer of 2016 and it has nicely picked up since then.

+This repository contains my talks, even those not presented at LTML.

-Previous talks can be found at: https://datalab.fit.cvut.cz/events/lets-talk-ml
+All previous LTML talks can be found at: https://datalab.fit.cvut.cz/events/lets-talk-ml